AgrimV/dotfiles/.fonts/FiraMono/README.md

 * https://github.com/ryanoasis/nerd-fonts/
 * https://github.com/ryanoasis/nerd-fonts/releases/latest/

-# Anonymous Pro
+# Fira Mono

-**Anonymous Pro (2009)** is a family of four fixed-width fonts designed with coding in mind.
+**Fira Mono** Mozilla's new typeface, used in Firefox OS

-For more information have a look at the upstream website: https://www.marksimonson.com/fonts/view/anonymous-pro
+For more information have a look at the upstream website: https://github.com/mozilla/Fira

-Version: 1.002
+Version: 3.206

-## Why `AnonymicePro` and not `Anonymous Pro`?

-What's in a name?
-The reason for the name change is to comply with the SIL Open Font License (OFL), in particular the [Reserved Font Name mechanism][SIL-RFN]

-Some fonts have parts of their name "reserved" per the [Reserved Font Name mechanism][SIL-RFN]:
-> No Modified Version of the Font Software may use the Reserved Font
-> Name(s) unless explicit written permission is granted by the corresponding
-> Copyright Holder.
-This restriction only applies to the primary font name as
-> presented to the users.

-- The main goals seem to be to: `Avoid collisions`, `Protect authors`, `Minimize support`, and `Encourage derivatives`

-See the [Reserved Font Name section][SIL-RFN] for additional information

 ## Which font?